 As time and conditions permit, we hope to share articles, offer interviews, and present ideas of interest related to the Devilish Films we find intriguing and the Witchy Flicks that we so enjoy.
 We are not limited to devilish films only, but literary works of related subject matter may be explored.
 Analysis, symbolism, religious interpretations, reviews, inspirations, art, atmosphere, nightmares… Very little will be taboo, but we like to keep it tasteful.

 We hope to serve as a means of offering amusement for occult horror movie fanatics as well as ideas and inspiration for other lost souls who have a thirst for arcane knowledge.
-The keeper of this site has experience as a spiritual counselor utilizing the Tarot, meditation, art and (as needed) ritual work for self-transformation.
+The keeper of this site has experience as a teacher of divinatory Tarot as well as a spiritual counselor utilizing the Tarot, meditation, art and ritual work for self-transformation.

 photo: H. B. Gardner